dnephin/dobi/docs/source/tasks.rst

 =====

 Each resource defined in the ``dobi.yml`` provides one or more tasks.
-Each resource has a default task, which is usually the "create" or "build" action associated with that resource (build an image, run a container, etc).
+Each resource has a default action, which is usually the "create" or "build" action associated with that resource (build an image, run a container, etc).

 Each resource also defines a ``remove`` task which can be used to remove anything that was created by the create action of the resource.

-To run a task use the name of the resource, an optionally an action name.
+To run a task use the name of the resource, and optionally an action name.

 .. code-block:: sh